ChrisXaysanasith/cse15l-lab-reports/lab4.md

 git commit - saves the changes in the staging area

-git push - git push - updates the remote repository with the local
+git push - updates the remote repository with the local